elastio/bon/website/src/guide/patterns/fallible-builders.md

 ## None Of This Works.
 Help!

-This is very, _very_, **very**(!) unlikely but if you have an elaborate use case where none of the options above are flexible enough, then your last resort is writing a [custom method](../typestate-api/custom-methods) on the builder.
+This is very, **very**(!) unlikely but if you have an elaborate use case where none of the options above are flexible enough, then your last resort is writing a [custom method](../typestate-api/custom-methods) on the builder.
 You'll need to study the builder's [Typestate API](../typestate-api) to be able to do that.
-Don't worry, it's rather simple, and you'll be much more powerful at the end of the day 🐱.
+Don't worry, it's rather simple, and you'll gain a lot of power at the end of the day 🐱.

 ## Future Possibilities